cea-hpc/modules/doc/source/modulefile.rst

   Return the name of the *modulefile*.
 This is not the full pathname for *modulefile*.
 See the `Modules Variables`_ section for information on the full pathname.

+  This command only returns the name and version of currently evaluating *modulefile*.
+The defined variants are not included in the returned string.
+  See :mfcmd:`getvariant` command or :mfvar:`ModuleVariant` array variable to get defined variant values for currently evaluating *modulefile*.

  **module-info shell** [shellname]